daneoshiga/sentry-patrol/README.rst

 Example
 ~~~~~~~

-This will list all events of a specific project
+For a list of commands and options, check the help output with:

 .. code:: bash

-    patrol events <organization> <project>
+    patrol --help